April 8th – May 23rd

 So here at The Great Highway Gallery I want to celebrate Nereocystis luetkeana.
 This singular kelp that only exists here along this ribbon of ocean along our continent is sculpture and sculptor, primary producer and cyanotype muse.
 It is home to countless marine animals living in its forests and food for kelp flies and isopods when washed on the beach, in turn generating protein for migrating shore birds.
 It is my constant reminder that our oceans deserve our reverence and considered regard.

-About the Artist Josie Iselin is the photographer, author and designer of many books exploring our coastal universe.
+Josie Iselin is the photographer, author and designer of many books exploring our coastal universe.
 Her newest book, The Curious World of Seaweed (Heyday Books, August 2019), is an ambitious combination of essays and historical as well as contemporary imagery that explores the algal world just beyond the beach.
 Josie holds a BA in visual and environmental studies from Harvard and an MFA from San Francisco State University.
 For over twenty-five years she has used her flatbed scanner and computer for generating imagery.
 Iselin exhibits large-scale fine art prints at select galleries and museums, advocates for ocean health through education and speaks widely on the confluence of art and science.
 She teaches in the School of Design at San Francisco State University.